Observational constraints on generic models of non-minimal curvature-matter coupling: Introduction

 To investigate observational constraints on a non-minimally coupled curvature-fluid model, characterized by the parameters $n$ from the curvature sector and $k$ from the matter sector, while keeping the coupling parameters ($\alpha$, $\beta$) constant, we considered a fluid pressure model where the temporal behavior of pressure $p$ is modeled as $p \sim e^{ak}$, with $k$ being a dimensionless parameter.
 Consequently, the evolution equations were influenced by these four parameters ($\alpha$, $\beta$, $n$, $k$), affecting the model-based computations of $\rho$ and $p$.
 Using observational inputs, we determined regions in terms of parameters from the curvature and matter sectors where the coupled system satisfies different classical energy conditions.
 Depending on these conditions, we identified three distinct regions in the parameter space.
 From these regions, we selected several benchmark points and plotted the effective equation of state (EoS) parameter of the coupled system.
 We also assessed how this coupled system deviates from the original $\Lambda$-CDM model in the context of the usual minimal coupling scenario.
 The effective equation of state (EoS) parameter for the coupled sector is defined by the ratio of pressure to energy density.
 We examined the temporal variation of the effective EoS parameter using specific benchmark values of the model parameters ($n, k$), selected from permissible regions of parameter space ensuring that the modified energy density parameter remains positive throughout all observable instances.
 The classification of the parameter space into three regions is based on classical energy conditions: the first region ($C_1$) includes cases where $\rho \geq 0$ (which satisfies Weak Energy Condition (WEC)), the second region ($C_2$) covers conditions where $\rho \geq 0$, $P < 0$, and $\rho + P \geq 0$ (which includes Dominant Energy Condition (DEC), Null Energy Condition (NEC) and Weak Energy Condition (WEC)), and the third region ($C_3$) represents scenarios where $\rho \geq 0$, $\rho + P \geq 0$, and $\rho + 3P \leq 0$ (which includes Null Energy Condition (NEC) and Weak Energy Condition (WEC) but violates Strong Energy Condition (SEC)).
 For both coupling types, we selected three benchmark values corresponding to the parameters $k$ and $n$ from regions $C_2$ and $C_3$, and analyzed the temporal behavior of effective EoS parameter using a logarithmic function of the FLRW scale factor.
-This coupled sector theory can describe transitions from a matter-dominated phase to a late-time non-phantom dark energy-dominated phase for certain chosen values of $\alpha$, $\beta$, $k$, and $n$.
-Our analysis of observational data supports the viability of this interpretation for specific parameter values ($\alpha, \beta, k, n$). \\
+In this curvature-matter coupled scenario, the curvature sector, governed by \( f_2(R) = R^n \), is connected to the matter sector, modeled with an exponential fluid pressure parameter \( k \).
+Coupling parameters \( \alpha \) and \( \beta \) drive the dynamics of both sectors.
+From the modified Friedmann equation, energy densities and pressure are expressed in terms of \( n \), \( k \), \( \alpha \), and \( \beta \).
+Using observational data, the model is constrained for both linear and non-linear coupling regimes, with benchmark values of \( \alpha \) and \( \beta \) aiding in parameter determination.
+Analysis reveals that the model primarily depicts non-phantom dark energy behavior in the effective equation of state (EoS), consistent with the observational redshift range. \\